amuller/obsearch/README.txt

 This project could benefit different communities that require similarity matching services just as audio, source code, video, biology, weather forecasts, etc.

 By using these ideas, CPU-intensive information retrieval can be performed with just a few servers.
 Monetary cost is reduced considerably.
 Also, the approach is very general.
 The only thing that the user has to provide is a distance function that satisfies the triangular inequality.
 Also they could provide an 'almost metric' and with some tweaking the function can be forced to satisfy the triangular inequality.

+Using with Eclipse

+Do the following:
+mvn -Declipse.workspace=/home/<usr>/workspace eclipse:add-maven-repo
+mvn eclipse:eclipse

+Maybe you should do a "mvn eclipse:clean" before commiting files